Child Death Overview Panel

 Between April 2007 and March 2015 446 children who lived in Stockport, Tameside and Trafford died.
 As a result of the information provided to CDOP it was identified that similar deaths may be preventable in future.
 These figures of potentially preventable deaths range between 20-30% year on year.

-When a child dies the CDOP officer contacts a large number of services in order to ascertain if the child or family is known to them.
+When a child dies the CDOP officer contacts services in order to ascertain if the child or family is known to them.
 If the child or family is known then the agency has a legal obligation to answer the questions.
 If the child or family is not known then the request must be returned stating that the agency hold no relevant information.

 It has been recognised that there is a wide range in the standard of information provided by agencies and also a wide range in the level of knowledge regarding CDOP is and its role.

 If this information is not provided or is incomplete the Panel is limited in its ability to identify cases that may prevent similar deaths in future.

 As a professional you should be aware of the Child Death Overview Process and if asked for information by the CDOP officer you should provide all the details required as soon as possible.

 Resources for those affected by child death.